The Spectral Theorems

 These climactic results are known as the spectral theorems, and we will revisit them in the following crucial result: the singular value decomposition.
 These results cap off a theoretical study in undergraduate linear algebra.

-In subsequent posts, we will explore various applications of what we have learned in other areas of mathematics.
+In subsequent posts, we will explore various applications of what we have learned in other areas of mathematics, starting with the cross product.

 —Joel Kindiak, 18 Mar 25, 1812H